Journal of International Law and Islamic Law

 Book Review Editor:

-Journal of Islamic State Practices in International Law (JISPIL) is a peer-reviewed Journal published by electronicpublications.org.
-The aim of this Journal is to focus on issues concerning and involving Islamic States from the perspective of International Law.
-In this context all States members of the Organisation of Islamic Cooperation (formerly the Organisation of Islamic Conference) are considered as being ‘Islamic’ States.
-In addition to the practices of individual Islamic States, the Journal focuses on multilateral co-operation involving Islamic States, in particular the Organisation of Islamic Conference.
+Journal of International Law and Islamic Law is a scholarly peer-reviewed Journal published by electronicpublications.org.
+The aim of this Journal is to focus on issues concerning Islamic law involving Muslim Countries and Muslims in general from the perspective of International Law.
+In this context all state members of the Organisation of Islamic Cooperation (formerly the Organisation of Islamic Conference) are considered as being ‘Islamic’ States.
+In addition to the practices of individual Islamic States, the Journal focuses on multilateral co-operation involving Islamic States.
 The Journal also covers legal issues which may be of general interest to the Islamic world; these issues may have arisen in ‘non-Islamic’ States or those States which are not members of the Organisation of Islamic Conference.
 The Journal presents coverage of important international legal issues relevant to the Islamic world, including treaty arrangements.
-It also reports on national and international cases involving Islamic States and multilateral organisations.
+It also reports on national and international cases involving Muslim countries and multilateral organisations.

 The Journal welcomes submission of articles for consideration with a view to publication.